Basic Raw Materials

 crane

-• State Planning Policy 2.4 - Basic Raw Materials (SPP 2.4) sets out the matters which are to be taken into account and given effect to by the WAPC and local governments in considering zoning, subdivision and development applications for extractive industries.
+• State Planning Policy 2.4 – Planning for Basic Raw Materials (SPP 2.4) sets out the planning considerations used by the Western Australian Planning Commission (WAPC) for extractive industries and the responsible use of basic raw material resources..
 The objectives of this policy are to:

 Region Planning Schemes